Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_2.md

 And then the last one will be to hit this line right here, which is position ID borrower dot collateral.
 So I'm going to have to think about it.
 But fundamentally, we just want to grab these positions.

 ## Multi-Dimensionality with Create Chimera App V2

+Specifically, with our open sourcing of our Create Chimaer App tool, we're going to open source the Actor Manager and the Asset Manager, which are basically these two contracts that completely abstract the need for you to handle multiple actors and for you to handle multiple tokens.

+And the reason why we want to do that is because ninety nine percent of our customers they end up having some sort of a system where many addresses can perform calls and they end up having a token or some tokens.
+And so having a simplified way to manage that ensures that you don't have to waste time repeating the same basic configuration, which at the end of the day always boils down to having some sort of a variable and then having some sort of a function to switch it.

 That was basically it in terms of coverage.
 I think we're going to get to one hundred percent very shortly.
 And from here, what we're really missing will be adding the multidimensionality, which comes from the work we've done with the second version of Chimera, which is the current version available at the reconfuzz slash create Chimera app.